About External Authentication Configuration

-Users can click a link on the Service Manager login page that directs them to their identity provider website and log in from there, or they can use authentication to log in from an URL sent via email, as described in Logging In or Accessing Records Using URLs.
+Users can click a link on the Neurons for ITSM login page that directs them to their identity provider website and log in from there, or they can use authentication to log in from an URL sent via email, as described in Logging In or Accessing Records Using URLs.

 If a user does not have an employee record and if auto provisioning is selected in the authentication provider record, the application creates an employee record for the user when they log in via ADFS/SAML, Open ID, or OpenID Connect.
 See Setting Up Authentication for ADFS/SAML, Setting Up Authentication for OpenID, Setting Up Authentication for OpenID Connect with Google, and Setting Up authentication for OpenID Connect with Microsoft Azure.

 If you are creating only a few users, you can set the authentication provider by following these steps: